anandku06/30daysJS/README.md

 ## Events

-Understand how to handle events in JavaScript, including asynchronous events.
+Understand how to handle events in JavaScript, including asynchronous events, adding or removing elements, uses of setTimeout and setInterval functions.

+## Advance JavaScript

+Understanding the working of XMLHttpRequest object and introduction to Promises in JS.

 ## License